gussev/llm/README.md

-LLM - Large Language Model. ( under constraction :-)
+LLM - Large Language Model. ( under construction :-))

 For whom.
 For some reason you don't want to work with open or commercial LLMs.
 And you don't want to understand the areas that tell you how to build an LLM yourself.
 Then this corner of the Internet is for you.
 It's not that complicated.
 First, let's look at a ready-made LLM, it is intentionally made very, very, very simple.